 Ideal distances for a microphone are typically two to eight inches away.
 Since sound intensity follows a square law, doubling the distance to the mike reduces the level by four.
 Maintaining steady sound levels can be difficult if the mike is at short distances.
 Movement of a mike between one and two inches from the mouth will cause a much greater level difference (4:1) than moving between six and seven inches (1.4:1).
 A distance much over eight inches may tend to pick up ambient noise and room echo to an undesirable extent.

 The axis of the mike should point toward the mouth.
 Most are directional and most sensitive in that direction.
 Off axis pickup (into the side of the microphone) may have shifted frequency response curves and lower levels.
-Sound can be picked up equally well from almost any direction in front of people and do not need to be directly in front of the mouth.
+Sound can be picked up equally well from almost any direction in front of the performer and mikes do not need to be directly in front of the mouth.

 Moving very close to directional mikes can provide a bass boost.
 This is sometimes an intentional effect used by the performer, but in general, the frequency response desired should be selected by equalizer adjustments rather than mike placement.